chloeanz04/EFFECTS-OF-COVID-19-PANDEMIC-ON-A-NEW-CHANNEL-S-INTERACTION/README.md

 ## 📂 Project Structure

-The project consists of three main notebooks, each representing a stage in the data pipeline:
+The project consists of **3 main notebooks**, each representing a stage in the data pipeline:

 ### 1. `crawl_data.ipynb` — Data Collection
 **Objective:** Collect structured news data from the Bao Thanh Niên YouTube channel for analysis.